The complexity of root-finding in orders: Introduction

-We also take a short look at the case where $f$ is non-separable: in Section~\ref{section:undec}, we prove the following theorem. \begin{thm} If Hilberts Tenth Problem over $\Q(\i)$ is undecidable, then the problem $\Pi_{(X^2+1)^2}$ is undecidable. \end{thm}
+The case where $f$ is non-separable behaves completely differently.
+In Section~\ref{section:undec}, we prove the following theorem. \begin{inthm}[Theorem~\ref{thm:undec}] If Hilberts Tenth Problem over $\Q(\i)$ is undecidable, then the problem $\Pi_{(X^2+1)^2}$ is undecidable. \end{inthm}